 - Businesses implement diagnostic analysis to reduce latency in logistics and optimize their production process.

-- Using diagnostic analysis in sales to update marketing strategies that would otherwise lead to a fall in revenue.
+- With the help of diagnostic analysis in the sales domain, one can update the marketing strategies which would otherwise attenuate the total revenue.

-Prescriptive Analysis combines the insights from all of the above analytical techniques.
+Prescriptive analysis combines insights from all of the above analytical techniques.
 It is referred to as the final frontier of data analytics.
-Through the details provided by the descriptive and predictive analytics, prescriptive analytics allows the companies to make decisions based on them.
-It makes heavy usage of artificial intelligence in order to facilitate companies into making careful business decisions.
+Prescriptive analytics allows companies to make decisions based on them.
+It makes heavy usage of Artificial Intelligence in order to facilitate companies into making careful business decisions.

 Major industrial players like Facebook, Netflix, Amazon, and Google are using prescriptive analytics to make key business decisions.
 Furthermore, financial institutions are gradually leveraging the power of this technique to increase their revenue.

-Data mining also called data or knowledge discovery means analyzing data from different perspectives and summarizing it into useful information – information that we can use to take important decisions.
-So, we discuss it in this Data Analytics tutorial.
+Data mining also called data or knowledge discovery means analyzing data from different perspectives and summarizing it into useful information – information that we can use to make important decisions.
 It is the technique of exploring, analyzing, and detecting patterns in large amounts of data.
 The goal of data mining is either data classification or data prediction.
-In classification, we sort the data into groups while in prediction, predict the value of a continuous variable.
+In classification, we sort the data into groups while in prediction, we predict the value of a continuous variable.

-In today’s world, data mining use in several sectors like Retail, sales analytics, Financial, Communication, Marketing Organizations etc. For example, a marketer may want to find who did and did not respond to a promotion.
+In today’s world, data mining is used in several sectors like Retail, Sales Analytics, Financial, Communication, Marketing Organizations, etc. For example – a marketer may want to find who responded and who did not to a promotion.
 In prediction, the idea is to predict the value of a continuous (ie non-discrete) variable; for example, a marketer may be interested in finding who will respond to a promotion.

 It predicts the probability of an outcome that can only have two values.

-This is the technique that classifies each record in a dataset based on a combination of the classes of the k record(s) most similar to it in a historical dataset (where k 1).
-Sometimes we call it the k-nearest neighbor technique.
+This is the technique that classifies each record in a dataset based on a combination of classes of the k record(s) that are most similar to it in a historical dataset (where k 1).
+Sometimes we call it the k-nearest neighbour technique.

-We have already seen characteristics of Big Data like volume, velocity, and variety.
-Let us now see in this Data Analytics Tutorial, characteristics of Data Analytics which make it different from traditional kind of analysis.
+In this Data Analytics Tutorial, let us now explore the characteristics of data analysis which make it different from traditional kind of analysis.

-There might need to write a program for data analysis by using code to manipulate it or do any kind of exploration because of the scale of the data.
+There might be a need to write a program for data analysis by using code to manipulate it or do any kind of exploration because of the scale of the data.

-As whole data is broken into samples and samples are then analyzed, data analytics can be iterative in nature.
-More compute power enables iteration of the models until Data analysts are satisfied.
+As whole data is broken into samples and samples are then analyzed, therefore data analytics can be iterative in nature.
+Better compute power enables iteration of the models until data analysts are satisfied.
 This has led to the development of new applications designed for addressing analysis requirements and time frames.

-Following are some of the most popular applications of data analysis –
+Following are some of the popular applications of data analysis: